ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Folder names

-Folders must never contain URL reserved characters.
+Folder names must never contain URL reserved characters.
 Generally, all folder names should only use these characters:

 - A - Z (uppercase letters)
 - a - z (lowercase letters)
 - 0 - 9 (numbers)
 - `_` (underscore)
 - `!` (exclamation mark)

+#### Percent encoding characters

+Folder names should not use characters that require percent encoding.
+Those characters may include, but aren't limited to:

+- ` ` (spaces)
+- `'` (apostrophes)

 ### Article file names